-Visiting Assistant Professor of Architecture and Landscape Architecture
+Assistant Professor in Landscape Architecture

-Liz earned her Master of Landscape Architecture from the University of Virginia where she received the ASLA Certificate of Honor and was named the 2018 National Graduate Olmsted Scholar by the Landscape Architecture Foundation (LAF).
+Liz earned her Master of Landscape Architecture from the University of Virginia, where she received the ASLA Certificate of Honor and was named the 2018 National Graduate Olmsted Scholar by the Landscape Architecture Foundation (LAF).
 After graduating, she continued her research through the LAF Fellowship for Innovation and Leadership, investigating how practitioners might break historical cycles of erasure and control that have shaped community design in coastal Louisiana.

-Liz also holds a Bachelor of Science in International Agriculture and Rural Development from Cornell University where she was an Editor for the Cornell Daily Sun and a manager of Cornell’s Student-Run Organic Farm.
+Liz also holds a Bachelor of Science in International Agriculture and Rural Development from Cornell University, where she was an Editor for the Cornell Daily Sun and a manager of Cornell’s Student-Run Organic Farm.